Canop/broot/website/docs/tricks.md

 ## Run an script or program from broot

-If your system is normally configured, just doing `alt`-`enter` on an executable will close broot and executes the file.
+If your system is normally configured, doing `alt`-`enter` on an executable will close broot and executes the file.

 ## Change standard file opening